Amourspirit/python-ooouno-ex/ex/auto/writer/odev_speak/README.md

 # Speak Text

 Demonstrates how to control Writer application's visible cursor.
-Moves cursor by paragraph and sentence while reading out loud each sentence.
+Moves cursor by paragraph and sentence while reading out loud each sentence using [text-to-speech].

 See [Extract Writer Text] for an example how to silence ODEV extra terminal output.